-You have the right to file a complaint in writing with Guardian Recovery Network or with the U.S. Department of Health and Human Services if you believe that we have violated your privacy rights.
+You have the right to file a complaint in writing with Immersion Recovery Center or with the U.S. Department of Health and Human Services if you believe that we have violated your privacy rights.
 Any complaints to us should be made in writing to our Privacy Official at the address listed below We will not retaliate against you for filing a complaint.

 We support your right to privacy of your Protected Health Information.
 You will not be retaliated against in any way if you choose to file a complaint with us or with the U.S. Department of Health and Human Services.

 If you believe your rights have been violated and would like to submit a complaint directly to the U.S. Department of Health & Human Services, then you may submit a formal written complaint to the following address:

 200 Independence Avenue, S.W.